the top personal branding trends to avoid

 • Purposeful Profit Sessions

-Now, I have been known to pick on the bullshit I see in the business and personal branding world, but my real point here isn’t to call anyone out – it’s to start a conversation around the level of creativity that we’re allowing ourselves to step into as entrepreneurs.
+Now, I have been known to pick on the bullshit I see in the branding industry, but my real point here isn’t to call anyone out – it’s to start a conversation around the level of creativity and originality that we’re allowing ourselves to embrace as entrepreneurs.

 Are you talking yourself out of your good ideas because they feel too big?